-- incident identification - patient (a person who is a direct or indirect recipient of healthcare and involved directly or indirectly in the PSI) - time (date and time of day when the incident occurred) - location (physical environment in which a PSI occurs) - contributing factor (factor with the potential to cause harm.
-It refers to the product, device, person, or any elements involved in the incident with the potential to influence it) - incident type (a descriptive term for a category made up of incidents of a common nature, grouped because of shared, agreed features) - incident outcomes (all impacts upon a patient or an organisation wholly or partially attributable to an incident) - resulting actions (identify immediate or indirect action taken that relates to the patient or the organisation to improve the situation or prevent the reoccurrence of an incident) - reporter (person who collects and writes information about the incident)
+- incident identification - patient (a person who is a direct or indirect recipient of healthcare and involved directly or indirectly in the PSI) - o time (date and time of day when the incident occurred) - location (physical environment in which a PSI occurs) - o contributing factor (factor with the potential to cause harm.
+It refers to the product, device, person, or any elements involved in the incident with the potential to influence it) - incident type (a descriptive term for a category made up of incidents of a common nature, grouped because of shared, agreed features) - incident outcomes (the impact an incident had upon a patient or an organisation that was wholly or partially caused by an incident) - resulting actions (identify immediate or indirect action taken that relates to the patient or the organisation to improve the situation or prevent the reoccurrence of an incident)

+reporter (person who collects and writes information about the incident)14

-The classes for the contributing factor, incident type and incident outcome are defined by the WHO's framework for the International Classification for Patient Safety (ICPS).
-The classes as set out by the WHO are very extensive, therefore the rapid assessment of the contents of provincial patient safety or adverse event policies/protocols/guidelines that were collected by the NDoH in June 2014 were used to reduce the concepts of each of the three classes for the South African context.
+The classes for the contributing factor, incident type and incident outcome are defined by the WHO's framework for the International Classification for Patient Safety (ICPS).15 The classes as set out by the WHO are very extensive, therefore the rapid assessment of the contents of provincial patient safety or adverse event policies/protocols/guidelines that were collected by the NDoH in June 2014 were used to reduce the concepts of each of the three classes for the South African context.